Sgùrr nan Eugallt from Coireshubh

-A straighforward hike up a soggy stalker's path leads onto Sgurr nan Eugallt's north-east ridge, from where a line of old iron fence-posts is followed onto the mountain's summit.
+Straighforward hike up a stalker's path leads onto Sgùrr nan Eugallt's north-east ridge, from where a line of old iron fence-posts is followed to the summit.

 Route outline